maSZiej/Medallion-Architecture-OpenSky/README.md

 Important: Do not commit conf/local/credentials.yml to Git, as it contains sensitive credentials.

-Log docker in dhi.io to have access to minio image using following command.
+Log in to the dhi.io Docker registry to access the required MinIO image:
     docker login dhi.io

 ### 3. Start the application